Magdeburg rights: Implementation across Europe

 In the medieval Kingdom of Hungary, the first town to receive the Magdeburg rights was Székesfehérvár in 1237, followed by Trnava (1238), Nitra (1248), Levoča (1271) and Žilina (1369).
 Towns and cities including Bardejov, Buda, Bratislava and Košice adopted the Southern German Nuremberg town rights, rather than the Magdeburg rights.

+Following the 1654 Treaty of Pereyaslav, numerous cities in the Cossack Hetmanate, which had received Magdeburg Law during the Polish-Lithuanian era, had their rights and privileges confirmed, and several additional cities were granted Magdeburg rights by the tsars and hetmans.
+In most cities of modern-day Ukraine Magdeburg Law was implemented only partially, with vogts or starosts being appointed separately from council members (burgomasters); in the Cossack Hetmanate regimental courts and administration actively intervened in the affairs of cities.
+With time, norms of the Magdeburg Law in Ukrainian lands were increasingly replaced with the Statutes of Lithuania.
+Magdeburg Law in the Russian Empire was abolished according to a tsar's decree in 1831, except of Kyiv, which lost its Magdeburg rights in 1835.

+In Galicia Magdeburg Law was abolished by Joseph II in 1786.
 In 1832, the city of Chernivtsi was granted Magdeburg rights by the Austrian authorities.